-Implementing the Eden Alternative in Aged Care - Open Training Sessions
+Implementing the Eden Alternative in Aged and Community Care - Open Training Sessions

 Implementing the Eden Alternative in Aged Care course is the premier three day program in the Eden Alternative®.
 This course is aimed at individuals and/or representatives of organisations who believe that providing resident directed care or client centred care and creating a life with meaning for older persons is the right thing to do.
 This requires a commitment to changing an organisation's culture and embrace the Eden Philosophy as the framework for culture change in aged care and community care.
 This commitment is a strategic decision which has many benefits for all people associated with your home or service.